 - The palms of the hands should be in the up or neutral position.

 - Keep thumbs slightly flexed.
 Avoid straight thumbs.

 - Use your last three fingers to grip.
 Avoid using the thumbs and index fingers for reaching and gripping objects.

-A helpful video for properly using hand positions can be viewed here: Intro to Proper Hand and Arm Use.
-While the entire video contains helpful hints on proper hand positions, the instructor, Beth Weiss, OTL, CHT, provides tips for remembering to use a neutral position for grasping items at the 6:45 mark.
+A helpful video for properly using hand positions can be viewed here.
+While the entire video contains helpful hints on proper hand positions, the instructor, Beth Weiss, OTL, CHT, provides tips for remembering to use a neutral position to grasp items at the 6:45 mark.

 Protecting Hands at Work

-Some tips for maintaining hand health at work should include:5,6
+Tips for maintaining hand health at work include:6,7

 - Maintain a neutral hand position.
 Avoid pinching with the thumb and index finger.

 - Use textured handled instruments with larger diameters.